ajstake/Unsupervised_Tik_Tok/Final_Writeup.md

 ## Tools
 - Pandas and Numpy for data manipulation and ingestion
-- Spacy and CoRex for Natural Language Processing
+- spaCy and CorEx for Natural Language Processing
 - Scikit-Learn and CoRex for topic modeling
 - Matplotlib and Seaborn for plotting and visualization